 Then how do you take down the legions of Hell?
 With a kickass arsenal, that’s how!
 You start the game with a common pistol and if your ammo runs out, then you can punch demons and monsters to death and if that’s not enough, you can also pick up and use a chainsaw with infinite petrol.
 Other weapons you can pick up include the trusty shotgun (perfect for close-range), the Chaingun, the Rocket Launcher (careful with the splash damage), the Plasma Gun and of course, the ultimate weapon, the BFG 9000!

 My exact reaction when I first got it!
-I particularly love the Doomguy’s expression when you get a new weapon (which Mr. Johnson above does a decent recreation of).
+I particularly love the Doomguy’s expression when you get a new weapon (which Mr Johnson above does a decent recreation of).
 But you can also get powerups that’ll help you throughout the game.
 My favourite powerup might just be the berserk pack, which will increase your punching strength dramatically.

 At the end of each episode, you’ll find a boss.
 The 1st episode’s bosses are a bit easy (they appear in later episodes as sort of normal enemies) but the 2nd boss is where the difficulty ramps up (especially in the latter difficulty settings) and forces you to adopt a more active playstyle (basically shooting, running and strafing).

-In fact, Doom encourages you to not simply stand still and shoot, you need to be constantly moving, looking for cover and using the environment in your favour in order to defeat not all the toughest enemies but also rooms full of enemies in the harder difficulty settings.
+In fact, Doom encourages you to not simply stand still and shoot, you need to be constantly moving, looking for cover and using the environment in your favour to defeat not all the toughest enemies but also rooms full of enemies in the harder difficulty settings.
 In other words, Doom isn’t just a mindless shooter as it encourages you to develop your skills to overcome challenges.

 The 3 original episodes are well designed and all look different from each other.
 And as Doomguy goes deeper and deeper into Hell; the levels’ design, atmosphere and textures change accordingly to that with the 3rd episode, Inferno, looking downright gothic in comparison with the previous episodes.

 But now let’s focus on the technical aspects of Doom and let’s start with the graphics.
-The id Tech 1 engine’s graphics were groundbreaking for the time despite the fact that it wasn’t real 3D as we know it but a pseudo-3D rendering engine that rendered textures in a 1st person POV.
+The id Tech 1 engine’s graphics were groundbreaking for the time even though it wasn’t real 3D as we know it but a pseudo-3D rendering engine that rendered textures in a 1st person POV.
 Each room, regardless of its height, had a ceiling texture (including sky textures in the “open” areas), a floor texture, wall textures and lights of different intensities.
 And it’s this dynamic lighting that I particularly like because it can transform any area into a moody and scary experience (combined with the right soundtrack and enemies), especially when you trigger certain spots and the lights go dim and you find yourself surrounded by enemies (although you can get light amplification visors that light up any area for a limited time).

 The original graphics might now look a bit pixelated and aged but for the time, they were so advanced that a common 286 PC wasn’t enough to properly play Doom.
 You needed at least a late-model 386 PC for an enjoyable experience.
 And all this before the advent of 3D graphic cards!